agilexrm-docs/docs/guides/common/TabContainer.md

 __[Home](/) --> [AgileDialogs design guide](/guides/AgileDialogs-DesignGuide.md) --> Tab Container Control__

-# Tab Container Control
+# Tab Container control

 We can organize our Form information for structural and / or validation purposes.
-For that goal, the “Tab Container” control can be included inside our form.
+For that goal, the Tab Container control can be included inside our form.
 We can place different kinds of elements inside it, and distribute them by creating different tabs.
 Another advantage is that we can hide or disable all tab container elements as a whole.